What Are RFID Tags? How They Work, Benefits, and Top Uses

 The Components of An RFID System

-1. RFID Tag
+RFID Tag

 At the heart of RFID technology lies the RFID tag: a compact component that stores crucial asset data.
-The tag comprises a microchip and antenna, and its primary function is to store, manage, and send data when an RFID reader scans it.
-This allows for easy tracking and tracing of assets and equipment.
+The tag comprises a microchip — sometimes referred to as an RFID chip or integrated circuit — and an antenna.

-2. RFID Reader
+RFID Reader

 The RFID reader uses radio waves to communicate with the RFID tag.
 It emits a signal that activates the tag, prompting it to transmit the information it's carrying.
 This exchange happens virtually instantaneously, providing real-time data for effective asset tracking.